 Feel like getting out, away and yet not totally disconnected?
-Miss the life in your old village, but too tied up to lose network connectivity?
+Miss the good old days in your village but too worried about losing network connectivity?
 We have just the right solution for you.
-This tiny space can accommodate 2 people.
-Plan your perfect weekend getaway here and take back a little piece of nature in you.
+This tiny space can accommodate 2 people and offers mobile connectivity and wifi internet.
+Plan a perfect weekend getaway here and take back a little piece of nature with you.

 What we provide: